moonstream-to/web3/docs/integration.md

 After user connects wallet:
 1. Get the total number of the lootboxes: `totalLootboxCount()`
 2. Iterate on `lootboxIds` from `0 -> lootboxesCount`,
-    1. To get user's lootbox balance: `getLootboxBalace(lootboxId, userAddress)`
+    1. To get user's lootbox balance: `getLootboxBalance(lootboxId, userAddress)`
     2. To get lootbox uri: `getLootboxURI(lootboxId)`

 # **Note**: